yongchao98/MoA-MoT/README.md

 ```

 ### SFT training
-For SFT training, we'd better create another environment.
+Then for SFT training, we'd better create another environment.
 We can do this by running the following command:
 ```
 conda create -n llama_factory_SFT python=3.11
 conda activate llama_factory_SFT